trailofbits/manticore/docs/index.rst

 Welcome to Manticore's documentation!
 =====================================

-Manticore is a prototyping tool for dynamic binary analysis, with support for symbolic execution, taint analysis, and binary instrumentation.
+Manticore is a symbolic execution tool for analysis of binaries and smart contracts.

 .. toctree::
    :maxdepth: 2